Announcing Fall 2022 Artists in Residence

 Yin Yue began her dance training at Shanghai Dance Academy.
 She received her MFA from New York University’s Tisch School of the Arts in 2008.
 She founded and serves as artistic director of YY Dance Company (YYDC), a New York City-based, nonprofit contemporary dance company.
 YYDC teaches, produces and performs Yin’s original choreographic work.
 The company incorporates Yin’s signature FoCo Technique™ which represents a dynamic fusion of Chinese dance, folk and contemporary movement languages.

 Under Yin’s direction, the company presented work to live audiences across the world.
 Their touring credits include: Schrit_tmacher Festival (Germany), SummerStage in New York City, Jacob’s Pillow Dance Festival, New York International Fringe Festival and more.
 Additionally, the company has staged repertory internationally at universities, companies and dance studios.

 Yin has received many awards, including the 2021 Harkness Promise Award, the Hubbard Street Dance Chicago 2015 International Commissioning Project, the 2015 BalletX Choreographic Fellowship and the Northwest Dance Project’s 5th Annual Pretty Creatives International Choreographic Competition in 2013.

 USC Kaufman Artists in Residence are supported in part through generous funding from The Choi Family Artists in Residence Fund.
+Additional support for visiting artists provided by Katherine and James Lau.
 For more information about Artists in Residence, please click here or watch the video below: